DanielKinnito/A2SVProgress/README.md

 ## How to Use

 1. **Navigating the Repository:**
-   - Each week is a folder containing subfolders for LeetCode and Codeforces.(Some onlly LeetCode)
+   - Each week is a folder containing subfolders for LeetCode and Codeforces.(Some only LeetCode)
-   - Inside each problem folder, you will find a solution file (`.py`, `.cpp`, etc.) with the code.
+   - Inside each problem folder, you will find a solution file (`.py`) with the code.

 2. **Viewing Solutions:**
    - Search the name of the question from the respective website the question is from.